memdealer/YARL-YetAnotherRancherLibrary/README.md

 # YARL-YetAnotherRancherLibrary
-Another pathetic attempt to make a rancher compatible library for python 3, which supports 2-beta.
+Yet another attempt to make a rancher compatible library for python 3, which supports 2-beta.

 ## This lib presents two classes:
 ### RancherCow - which is a main class for interferring with rancher.
 I'm updating it once I need new methods.